My cat has a lengthy history of bringing me "gifts."

 insure Cosmo is as far as possible from the "guillotine" when it closes.

-Logging in the green polygon was used to confirm that the IR beam break
+This was primarily to verify that the IR beam break sensors positioned